cslfiu/browserminingforgood/README.md

 # In-Browser Cryptomining for Good: An Untold Story

+This repository contains the dataset and relevant information for the "In-Browser Cryptomining for Good: An Untold Story" paper.

 ## Dataset
 We prepared several keyword lists to be able to find cryptojacking samples in the wild and create a dataset that covers the list of domains that have in-browser cryptomining script(s).